onklabs/onklabs/README.md

-**Developer** specializing in lightweight, standalone applications and games for the Google Play Store.
+**Publisher** specializing in lightweight, standalone applications and games for the Google Play Store.
 OnkLabs delivers optimized Android experiences that function seamlessly across all device specifications.

 ## Core Principles